A Cinco De Mayo Brunch

 Why not switch up your Cinco de Mayo celebration?
 This year I hosted a Cinco De Mayo Brunch complete with Churro Waffles and Margarmosas!

 What, A Cinco De Mayo Brunch?
 I promise this won’t be your average Taco Tuesday celebration, but I am pretty sure that it is no secret that we love a good reason to have a brunch over here.
 Plus we also enjoy entertaining a myriad of guests whether it be our friends, family, neighbors or business acquaintances.
-On this particular occasion we were over joyed to celebrated a with a few friends in town for business.
+On this particular occasion we were over joyed to celebrated a with a few friends that were in town for business.
 We started our Cinco De Mayo Brunch with Margarmosa’s this morning.
 What the heck is is a Margarmosa you may ask?
 Well that is simple, it is when a Margarita and Mimosa get all mixed it up in the morning, or maybe your hostess is just not awake yet.
 If you are not into starting your day with tequila, maybe you can serve as a sidecar of tequila instead of champagne with your OJ and a hint of Grand Marnier.Before we get all up into the menu and cocktail hour recipes I would love to walk you through the pretty Cinco De Mayo tablescape and how simple it was to put together.
 The fresh flowers were prepared the day before and kept in my shop refrigerator for freshness and added to the tall columns at the last minute.

 Since I wanted to keep things in the citrus and pepper tones I used a mix of Orange Unique roses and peach carnations.
 I added in crimson Hypericum berries to reflect hot chili peppers, and lime green button mums.
 I added a feature flowers of my home grown lemon yellow bearded Irises cut from my very own yard along with some magnolia leaves.